Some months ago I’ve bought a trinitite sand from United Nuclear. They’re website description say:

 Americium, Europium, Cesium and Potassium isotopes from the neutron activation are quiet recognizable.

-My friend Stanislav Prytuliak had made a test of a trinitite sample using the HPGe spectrometer at Karlsrhue university.
+My friend Stanislav Prytuliak had made a test of a trinitite sample bought on eBay using the HPGe spectrometer at Karlsrhue university.

 The following picture is Copyright by Stanislav Prytuliak (C) 2019 and couldn’t be reproduced.
 The following picture is published by his permission.